eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 ## Kafka client metrics configuration

-Protocol adapters and the Command Router component by default report a set of metrics concerning the Kafka clients used for sending and receiving messages.
+Protocol adapters, the Command Router component and the device registry components by default report a set of metrics concerning the Kafka clients used for sending and receiving messages.

 The metrics support can be configured using the following environment variables or corresponding system properties: